TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 What are some financial scenarios where we need to record and analyze lots of data?

 Here are some examples:
-- student loan calculator and tracker
+- Student loan calculator and tracker
-- holiday budget planner, currency convertor, and expense tracker
+- Holiday budget planner, currency convertor, and expense tracker
-- personal budget and expense/income tracker
+- Personal budget and expense/income tracker

 ---